Dr Albertine Fox

 Background

-Before joining Bristol, I completed my BA degree in French with Music at Royal Holloway, University of London, followed by an MA by Research on the cinema of Marguerite Duras.
-I later completed my PhD at Royal Holloway on the cinema of Jean-Luc Godard before taking up a postdoctoral Junior Research Fellowship at Churchill College, Cambridge.
-I have also completed HEA Fellowship schemes at Bristol and Royal Holloway and I am Fellow of the Higher Education Academy.
+Before joining Bristol, I completed my BA in French with Music at Royal Holloway, University of London, followed by an MA by Research on the cinema of Marguerite Duras.
+I later completed my PhD at Royal Holloway on the post-1979 film and video work of Jean-Luc Godard before taking up a three-year postdoctoral Junior Research Fellowship at Churchill College, Cambridge.
+I have also completed HEA Fellowship schemes at Bristol and Royal Holloway.

 Publications